ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 Then I repeated this process on track two in order to get more data points.

+### Image Augmentation
+To augment the data set, I applied several augmentations to the "real" dataset.
+These augmentations include flip, zoom,
-To augment the data sat, I also flipped images and angles thinking that this would ...
+also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

+Image Zooming
+![alt text][image_augmented_zoom]

+Image Panning
+![alt text][image_augmented_panning]

+Adjust Image Brightness
+![alt text][image_augmented_brightness]

+Image Flipping
-![alt text][image6]
+![alt text][image_augmented_flipping]

+I wrote the code so that it would randomly apply augmentations, and ensure a reasonable distribution of augmentations.
+Multiple augmentations can be applied to the same image.

+The following shows 10 random examples.
+The images on the left are the original images captured from the simulator.
+The images on the right show the results of applying augmentations.
+The titles show which augmentations have been applied.

-![alt text][image7]
+![alt text][image_augmented_multiple]

-Etc ....

 After the collection process, I had over 57,000 data points.
 I then preprocessed this data by ...